 How to Quash Bench Warrants in Nevada

 To quash a bench warrant in Nevada, file a Motion to Quash Bench Warrant with the court.
 You file the motion in the court with jurisdiction over the case.
 The court hears the motion, and unless there are extenuating circumstances, typically approves it.

 You may still be arrested up until the point of the hearing.
 Alternatively, to quash a bench warrant in Nevada, you may post the amount of bail stated in the warrant with the court as security for your court appearance at a later time.

-What Is the Difference Between a Warrant and a Bench Warrant?
+What Is the Difference Between an Arrest Warrant and a Bench Warrant?

-The difference between a warrant and a bench warrant is that a warrant is for committing a crime, whereas a bench warrant is for failing to follow a court order.
-A warrant is an arrest warrant for a person who is accused of committing a crime.
+The difference between an arrest warrant and a bench warrant is that an arrest warrant is for committing a crime, whereas a bench warrant is for failing to follow a court order.
+An arrest warrant is a warrant for a person who is accused of committing a crime.
 The police request the warrant to arrest the person so they can respond to the charges against them.

 On the other hand, a bench warrant is issued directly by the court.
 It has to do with not following an order of the court such as an order to appear before a judge or pay a fine.
 Arrest warrants and bench warrants are different because they are issued for different purposes within the criminal justice system.

 Here are some reasons that someone might get a bench warrant: